Savjee/n8n-nodes-defuddle/README.md

 n8n-nodes-defuddle
 ```

-## Compatibility

-- Built with the current n8n community node tooling
-- Intended for recent n8n 1.x versions

 ## Usage

-Add the **Defuddle** node to your workflow and provide a **URL**.

-The node always requires a URL.
-All other Defuddle settings are optional and available in the **Options** section.
+- Fetch the HTML contents of a webpage (using the built-in HTTP Request node or any other means)
+- Give the raw HTML to this node and get the main content back in any of the supported formats.

 The output is the raw Defuddle result object for each input item.
 The node does not reshape or filter the library response.